 14. Return on Investment

 There are a couple of other considerations.
 Although the purchase price is typically determined based on square feet, renters typically look at the number of bedrooms.
 Therefore, if extra bedrooms can be created, a smaller unit may command a higher rent while costing less to purchase.
-In addition, it is important to analyze sales and rental data.
+Also, it is important to analyze sales and rental data.
 The two do not always move in lock-step, and there have been instances where sales prices have risen faster than rents.

 In real estate, leverage, or borrowed funds, is often used.
 This potentially increases returns since you can purchase a property with a down payment and pay the balance over time.
 Of course, it also increases risk and magnifies losses in a downturn.

 This gives an outline for investors to consider.
 Real estate investing can be profitable through rental income as well as price appreciation.
-But, as always, it is wise to investigate and consult an exclusive buyers agent before a large investment is made.
+But, as always, it is wise to investigate and consult an exclusive buyers agent before a significant investment is made.

 It is important to budget your cash inflows and outflows, and calculate how a potential vacancy affects your finances.